scassidy9/Sarah-Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly monitored, in addition to restricting access to the network.
 The off-loading function of the load balancer defends an organizaion against distributed denial-of-service attack.
-It does this by shifting traffic from the corporate serv$
+It does this by shifting traffic from the corporate server to a public cloud provider.
-Another level of security is a jump box (jump host or jump server) A jump box is a system on a network used to access and manage devices in a separate - generally remote -$
+Another level of security is a jump box.
+A jump box is a system on a network used to access and manage devices in a separate - generally remote - locations.
+They create separation between a users working area and the privileged assets within the network.
+A separation such as this keeps potentially compromised working areas free from direct contact of most valuable information.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *data* and *system* logs.
 * *Filebeat* monitors the log files or locations that you specify, collects log events and send them to either Elasticsearch or Logstash for cataloging.